gradle/gradle/design-docs/dsl-enhancements.md

 Having file type coercion implemented as a decoration means that such setters should be strongly typed to `File`.

 The strategy will be to simply overload setters and set methods with `File` accepting variants, and `@Deprecated`ing `Object` accepting variants.

-## Story: Type coercion is used in conjunction with convention mapping to defer evaluation (incl. coercion)

 ## Story: A static API user (e.g. Java) specifies the value for a file property with a value supported by project.file() (no deferred evaluation)